Vocational education: South Korea

 Vocational high schools offer programmes in five fields: agriculture, technology/engineering, commerce/business, maritime/fishery, and home economics.
 In principle, all students in the first year of high school (10th grade) follow a common national curriculum, In the second and third years (11th and 12th grades) students are offered courses relevant to their specialisation.
 In some programmes, students may participate in workplace training through co-operation between schools and local employers.
 The government is now piloting Vocational Meister Schools in which workplace training is an important part of the programme.
+Around 40% of secondary students are currently enrolled in TVET education, in some schools, academic and vocational students share almost 75% of the curriculum.
 Around half of all vocational high schools are private.
 Private and public schools operate according to similar rules; for example, they charge the same fees for high school education, with an exemption for poorer families.

 The number of students in vocational high schools has decreased, from about half of students in 1995 down to about one-quarter today.
 To make vocational high schools more attractive, in April 2007 the Korean government changed the name of vocational high schools into professional high schools.
 With the change of the name the government also facilitated the entry of vocational high school graduates to colleges and universities.

 Most vocational high school students continue into tertiary education; in 2007 43% transferred to junior colleges and 25% to university.
 At tertiary level, vocational education and training is provided in junior colleges (two- and three-year programmes) and at polytechnic colleges.
 Education at junior colleges and in two-year programmes in polytechnic colleges leads to an Industrial associate degree.
 Polytechnics also provide one-year programmes for craftsmen and master craftsmen and short programmes for employed workers.
 The requirements for admission to these institutions are in principle the same as those in the rest of tertiary sector (on the basis of the College Scholastic Aptitude Test) but candidates with vocational qualifications are given priority in the admission process.
 Junior colleges have expanded rapidly in response to demand and in 2006 enrolled around 27% of all tertiary students.

 95% of junior college students are in private institutions.
 Fees charged by private colleges are approximately twice those of public institutions.
 Polytechnic colleges are state-run institutions under the responsibility of the Ministry of Labour; government funding keeps student fees much lower than those charged by other tertiary institutions.
 Around 5% of students are enrolled in polytechnic colleges.